jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 to represent that data in multiple languages (see the "hreflang" member of the link object).

+## Verification of Authority

+When using the RDAP bootstrap process set out in [@!RFC9224], a client will be directed to the RDAP server that is able to make authoritative statements about the disposition of the resources for which the client is performing the query.
+When compared with alternative modes of distribution (e.g. ad hoc shared URIs), relying on RDAP will generally provide a higher degree of assurance that the relevant geofeed data was specified by the actual resource holder (or their delegate).

 ## Extension Identifier

-An RDAP server that returns geofeed link objects in accordance with this specification is RECOMMENDED to include the "geofeed1" extension identifier in the "rdapConformance" array for any lookup or search response containing an IP network object, as well as in the help response.
+This document defines a new extension identifier, "geofeed1", for use by servers that host geofeed URLs for their IP network objects and include geofeed URL link objects in their responses to clients in accordance with (#geofeed_link).
+A server that uses this extension identifier MUST include it in the "rdapConformance" array for any lookup or search response containing an IP network object, as well as in the help response.
 Here is an elided example for this inclusion:

 ```
 {